 have participated in Tough Mudder or a similar muddy obstacle course race;

-have run at least once and would do so again;
+have run at least once;

 were willing to discuss their experiences with us.

 Our seven screened runners shared their likes, dislikes, and experiences leading up to obstacle races, and we identified trends in a Miro affinity map, including:

 Finding or joining a team is difficult on the Tough Mudder site and only happens through the forum;

 Teamwork and fun are more important than competition;